 In addition to asking questions about your symptoms, your doctor will conduct a medical exam.
-He or she will also order tests to assess your lung function and rule out other conditions that may be causing your symptoms.
+Doctors typically order tests to assess your lung function and rule out other conditions that may be causing your symptoms.

 Test of normal lung function

 Your doctor will likely administer a spirometry (spy-ROM-uh-tree) test to assess how well your lungs function when you aren't exercising.
 A spirometer measures how much air you inhale, how much you exhale and how quickly you exhale.

 After you do the test, your doctor may give you an inhaled medication to open your lungs (bronchodilator).
 You'll repeat the test, and your doctor will compare the results of the two measurements to see whether the bronchodilator improved your airflow.
 This initial lung function test is important for ruling out underlying chronic asthma as the cause of symptoms.

 An additional test that enables your doctor to observe and assess symptoms is an exercise challenge.
 You will run on a treadmill or use other stationary exercise equipment that increases your breathing rate.